 We all waited at the dock while the ship was moored and the gangplank was lowered.
 Then, one by one, the passengers came off the ship.
 The one thing I immediately noticed was how few of them were on board.
 When I had returned to Darthmonte, there had been almost fifty people crammed on my ship.

 There were less than ten today.

-She stepped to the side and came over to me, giving me a massive grin as she approached.
+She stepped to the side and came over to me, offering a massive grin as she approached.

 “Sionis Sepher,” she said proudly.
 “Look at how you’ve grown.”